Alliance-Software/vitasite-docs/docs/page.md

 ## Page Editor

-The admin uses the Page Editor tool to create pages, edit page properties, edit the content on a page, preview pages and delete pages.
-You can get access to the Page Editor by clicking on the “Pages” link in the left navigation bar with the "Content" section on any administrative page.
+The admin uses the Page Editor tool to create pages, edit page properties, edit the content on a page, and preview and delete pages.
+You can access the Page Editor by clicking on the “Pages” link in the left navigation bar in the "Content" section on any administrative page.
 Alternatively, you can click on the “Pages" link in the body of the main administrative screen.

 ![Figure 1.](img/pages_figure_1.png)
 *Figure 1*

 You can see a representation of the main Page Editor screen in **Figure 1**.
 On this screen you can see all the pages in your site.
 The pages are arranged in a tree structure, with related pages grouped together, and with sub-pages indented under their respective parent pages.
 This arrangement makes it easy for you to find the page you need, and it helps you keep the content of your site organized.

-Next to each page is a group of up to five buttons.
+Next to each page is a group of five buttons.
 Each button performs a specific function, as follows:

 * **[Edit](#edit):** This button allows you edit the content that appears on the page.
-* **[Preview](#preview):** This allows you to preview a page and includes controls to allow for testing of a responsive website.
+* **[Preview](#preview):** This button allows you to preview a page and includes controls to allow for testing of a responsive website.
 * **[Properties](#properties):** This button allows you to edit the properties of the page.
 * **[Add Sub-Page](#add-sub-page):** This button adds a sub-page under the current page.
 * **[Delete](#delete):** This button deletes the current page from the site.